Pavel-Durov/blog/src/file-comparison-working-with-diff-and-patch-commands/README.md

 In this article, we explored file comparison through the practical utilization of `diff` and `patch` commands.

-We explained the difference between context and unified formats and provided practical examples of how to work with patch files in general and when working with git repositories.
+We explained the difference between context and unified formats and provided practical examples of how to work with patch files in Unix based environment and when working with Git repositories.

 This article was written for my own sake of understanding and the organisation of my thoughts as it was about knowledge sharing.